accuwau/GifToTextureGUI/README.md

 # GifToTextureGUI
 A programme for converting gif files to animated minecraft textures

+### REWRITE
+i am going to be rewriting this and remaking this, not soon but im basically saying prepare for bad code. if you need this in a quick pinch the software works but it is not very good, optimized or well, programmed well. its a very hacky program, i am going to be learning how to actually code instead of google so if you see this expect better in the future haha

 ### Features

 - automatic conversion from gif to tiled image and written mcmeta file for the texture